Our Goal is simple:

 The Month of April is Child Abuse Prevention and Awareness month along with Counseling month.

 There are many clients each year that need and recieve our help.
 Without YOUR donations, this would not be possible!
-So, Please donate today to Sponsor a Child!
+So, Please donate today to our Blue Ribbon Campaign!
 Below is only one of the success stories!

 Long Distance Care and Lessons that Last